Asia stocks edge higher as China acts on housing, yuan weakness

 Meanwhile, the country's central bank said on Friday it will cut the amount of foreign exchange that financial institutions must hold as reserves for first time this year, a move seen aimed at slowing the pace of recent yuan depreciation.

-China's onshore yuan firmed to 7.2360 per dollar in early trade after the cuts.
+China's onshore yuan surged to a high of 7.2360 per dollar in the early Asian session, its strongest since Aug.
+11, before last fetching 7.2605 around 0600GMT on Friday.

-China's benchmark index was up 0.63 per cent, with the real estate gauge rising 0.97 per cent.
+China's benchmark index was up 0.59 per cent, with the real estate gauge narrowed earlier gains to 0.40 per cent.

 Hong Kong's cash stock market was closed for the day as super typhoon Saola approaches southern China, but Hang Seng index futures rose 0.23 per cent.